 What is machine learning?

-This is the introductory post in the series of articles on machine learning that I am going the share in coming days.
+This is the introductory post in the series of articles on machine learning techniques that I am going the share in coming days.
 My objective is to help you understand the domain of machine learning and the different tools that are available for us to solve real life problems.

 Lets enter into the worlds of Machine learning!!